nokotamustang/OpenGL_and_Vulkan_3D/README.md

     -   If you want to use your older version then fine, but looking at the deprecation warnings and the issues you will have with version policies and so on...
 I recommend to just update and avoid all of it.

-3. You will need to install a compiler, I'm going to point you to 64 bit GNU GCC compiler from MinGW on Windows:
+3. You will need to install a compiler, I'm going to point you to 64 bit `gcc` and `g++` compilers from MinGW on Windows:

     -   Install `MinGW Portable C, C++, and Fortran Development Kit for x64` from: <https://github.com/skeeto/w64devkit>.
 I use directory `C:/MinGW`.

     -   Add the bin folder of MinGW Portable to your _PATH_ environment variable, such as `C:\MinGW\bin`.

-    -   Test for the installation by running `gcc --version` in a terminal.
+    -   Test for the installation by running `gcc --version` or `g++ --version` in a terminal.

     -   An additional compiler that replaces `GNU make` is `ninja` developed by _Google_ in 2012.
 This is said to be significantly faster on larger projects, thankfully you can use both but each needs their own build directory.